Skip to content

 Style guide

-The style guide provides a concise document that includes all rules in the DEFAULT category, as well as additional recommendations that aren't enforced by the linter.
+The style guide provides a concise document that includes all rules in the STANDARD category, as well as additional recommendations that aren't enforced by the linter.
 We provide this for ease of consumption across your teams.